-The Australian Apprenticeships Incentives Program provides a number of incentives to assist employers who take on an Australian Apprentice, particularly where the Australian Apprenticeship is in a trade experiencing a skills shortage.
+The Australian Apprenticeships Incentives Program closes to new entrants on 30 June 2022.
+It provides a number of incentives to assist employers who take on an Australian Apprentice, particularly where the Australian Apprenticeship is in a trade experiencing a skills shortage.

 For further information on the Australian Apprenticeships Incentives Program please visit the Australian Apprenticeships website.